 The Region 8 Laboratory Facility is located in the Denver Federal Center in Lakewood, Colorado, approximately ten miles west of the Region 8 office building in downtown Denver.
 The Facility's mobile laboratory is maintained and available for emergency response and remote field sampling, testing, and analyses.

-Sandra Spence, Laboratory Services and Applied Sciences Division Director
+Wendy O'Brien, Laboratory Services and Applied Sciences Division Director

 What We Do: The inorganic chemistry section at the Region 8 Lab can perform a myriad of chemical tests.
 When people think of an analytical chemist's job, they most commonly associate the duties performed in the inorganic chemistry lab.
 We monitor many important water quality parameters.
 Ammonia, nitrate and phosphorous loading of streams and lakes can lead to eutrophication (the depletion of oxygen in waters due to nutrient loading).
 High biological oxygen demand (BOD) depletes the oxygen supply to the point where fish cannot live. pH changes can determine the bioavailability of toxic metals.
 Carbon content of a body of water can effect the toxicity of metals present.